rfielding/microcms/README.md

 - Docker
 - Docker Compose
-- Go 1.18+
-- a Java runtime that can run tika-server (to test external text-extracts)

 This is an experiment in quickly creating a Content Management System (CMS), by which I mean